jonathanhogg/flitter/docs/language.md

 ## Operators

-**flitter** supports the usual range of operators, with a lean towards the syntax and semantics of Python.
+**Flitter** supports the usual range of operators, with a lean towards the syntax and semantics of Python.
 The binary mathematical operators are:

 - *x* `+` *y* - addition